oracularzebra/nutripe/README.md

 food item, and the third api is used to fetch the nutritional information from the ingredients and theri quantity.
 First api is from rapidApi, the second one is from pexels and the third one is from rapidApi.
+All the icons are from icons8 which is a wonderful source.